NesterovYehor/textnest/README.md

-# 🚀 TextNest – The Terminal-Powered Code Sharing Tool
+# TextNest – The Terminal-Powered Code Sharing Tool

-## 🧐 The Story Behind TextNest
+## The Story Behind TextNest

-It all started when I stumbled upon [terminal.shop](https://terminal.shop) (by the way, they serve the **best coffee in your terminal!** ☕).
+It all started when I stumbled upon [terminal.shop](https://terminal.shop) (by the way, they serve the best coffee in your terminal!).
 It was such a cool and effortless experience that it sparked an idea:

 > *What if there was a tool for developers who are tired of building UIs but still need a fast, secure way to share code snippets?*

-That’s how **TextNest** was born – a **developer-first, terminal-friendly tool** designed to make text and code sharing **blazing fast, secure, and scalable** without the clutter of traditional interfaces.
+That’s how **TextNest** was born – a **developer-first, terminal-friendly tool** designed to make text and code sharing fast, secure, and scalable without the clutter of traditional interfaces.

+This repository contains the **backend** side of the project.
+Here, you'll find all the details about the **technical implementation, architectural decisions, and design choices** that make TextNest what it is.
+For more details on the broader project, check out the full documentation.

+For the **CLI/SSH tool**, check out the companion repository: [txtnest-cli](https://github.com/NesterovYehor/txtnest-cli).

 ---

-## 📌 Why TextNest?
+## Why TextNest?

-### 🔥 Designed for Speed, Security & Simplicity
+### Designed for Speed, Security & Simplicity

-✅ **Fast & Scalable** – Built with microservices for maximum performance.
+- **Fast & Scalable** – Built with microservices for maximum performance.
-✅ **Secure** – JWT authentication ensures safe access.
+- **Secure** – JWT authentication ensures safe access.
-✅ **Developer-Friendly** – API-first approach, with an **SSH interface coming soon!**
+- **Developer-Friendly** – API-first approach, with an SSH interface coming soon.
-✅ **Reliable Storage** – Metadata in PostgreSQL, caching with Redis, and files in Amazon S3.
+- **Reliable Storage** – Metadata in PostgreSQL, caching with Redis, and files in Amazon S3.
-✅ **Minimalist, Terminal-First Approach** – No need for UIs.
-Just focus on **getting things done.**
+- **Minimalist, Terminal-First Approach** – No need for UIs.
+Just focus on getting things done.

 ---

-## 🛠️ Tech Stack – What’s Under the Hood?
+## Tech Stack – What’s Under the Hood?

 | **Technology**  | **Purpose** |
 |---------------|------------|